This page explains our terminology and tells you how to download routes to your iPhone etc.

 North is always 'up' unless otherwise stated.
 If you get lost, use the sun or a distant landmark, combined with the map.

 We trace out routes on Google Earth and convert them to GPX files (the format used by GPS devices).
-If you click the 'GPX' tab alongside any walk, the GPX fie will download to your PC etc. (or on an iPad or smartphone it will select a program to process the GPX).
+If you click the 'GPX' tab alongside any walk, the GPX file will download to your PC etc. If the GPX is on your PC and want to use it on your smartphone, email it to yourself.
+On a smartphone or iPad, if you have a suitable app, you can tap the GPX file and share it to your chosen app.

 To see how 'hilly' any walk is, open the GPX with Google Earth, checking the Create KML LineStrings box, click any line in the track and select Show Elevation Profile.